alfonsoperez/alfonsoperez.github.io/_posts/2015-09-23-lessons-learned-react-native.markdown

 # App animations are going slow

-Well this can happen for a variety of reasons, the ones I have encountered so far can be split into the following categories.
+Well this can happen for a variety of reasons, the ones I have encountered so far can be split into the following categories:

 ### Animations are not going smooth